di/talks/2019/_proposals/bio.md

 I’m a member of the Python Packaging Working Group, the Python Packaging Authority, and a maintainer, contributor, and administrator of The Python Package Index (https://pypi.org/).

 I have been a professional Python developer for over ten years.
 Currently, I’m a Developer Advocate at Google, focusing on supporting Python users who use Google Cloud.

+Dustin is a Developer Advocate at Google, focused on supporting the Python community on Google Cloud.
+He's also a member of the Python Packaging Authority, maintainer of the Python Package Index, and organizer for the PyTexas conference.